bschulz81/robustregression/README.md

    Rousseeuw, P. J.; Leroy, A. M. (2005) [1987].
 Robust Regression and Outlier Detection.
 Wiley. doi:10.1002/0471725382.
 ISBN 978-0-471-85233-9, for the least trimmed squares algorithm
 8. Hadi and Simonoff, J. Amer.
 Statist.
 Assoc.
 88 (1993) 1264-1272, Atkinson and Riani,Robust Diagnostic Regression Analysis (2000), Springer, for the forward search
 9. Croux, C., Rousseeuw, P.J.
 (1992).
 Time-Efficient Algorithms for Two Highly Robust Estimators of Scale.
 In: Dodge, Y., Whittaker, J. (eds) Computational Statistics.
 Physica, Heidelberg. https://doi.org/10.1007/978-3-662-26811-7_58
-1. (For the faster version of the S and Q estimators.)
+ (For the faster version of the S and Q estimators.)
 The versions of the S and Q estimators in this library are now adapted from Croux and Rousseeuw to the C language.
 Note that it is not the same Code because of some optimizations.
 Since many variables act on array indices in this algorithm, it was actually non-trivial to convert from Fortran to C. Especially for the Q estimator, the naive algorithm is faster for less than 100 datapoints.
 For the S estimator this is the case for less than 10 datapoints.
 Therefore, in these cases the naive versions are still used.
+10. Andrew F. Siegel.
+Robust regression using repeated medians.
+Bionaetrika, 69(1):242–244, 1982,Andrew Stein and Michael Werman.
+1992.
+Finding the repeated median regression line.
+In Proceedings of the third annual ACM-SIAM symposium on Discrete algorithms (SODA '92).
+Society for Industrial and Applied Mathematics, USA, 409–413. https://dl.acm.org/doi/10.5555/139404.139485

 # Compiling and Installing the library:

 The Library needs CMake and a C compiler that is at least able to generate code according to the C14 standard (per default, if one does not use Clang or MacOs, it uses C17, but with a CXX_STANDARD 14 switch set in the CMakeLists.txt for the library, it can use C14, which is the the default for Clang and MacOS.)

 The library also makes use of OpenMP and needs Python in version 3 and pybind11 to compile.

+By default, the library also containts two test applications.

+If the variable $WITH_TESTAPP, a c++ test application is compiled and put in an /output directory.

+The library also shipps with a Python module.
+By default, the CMake variable $WithPython is ON and a Python module will be generated in addition to a c++ library.

+If $WITH_TESTAPP and $WithPython are set, which is the default, then a Python test application will be generated in addition to the C++ test application.

+## Installing with CMake
+One can compile the library also traditionally via CMake.
+Typing

+> cmake .

+in the package directory will generate the files necessary to compile the library, depending on the CMake generator set by the user.

+Under Linux, the command

+> make .

+will then compile the library.

+After compilation, an /output directory will appear with the library in binary form.
+By default, the library also containts two test applications.

+If the variable $WITH_TESTAPP is set, a c++ test application is compiled and put in an /output directory.

+The library also ships with a Python module.
+By default, the CMake variable $With_Python is ON and a Python module will be generated in addition to a c++ library.

+If $WITH_TESTAPP and $With_Python are set to ON, which is the default, then a Python test application will be generated and compiled into the /output directory.

+By compiling with CMake, the Python module is, just compiled into the /output directory.
+It is not installed in a path for system libraries or python packages.
+So if one wants to use the Python module, one has either a) to write the script in the same folder where the module is, or b) load it by pointing Python to the explicit path of the module, or c) copy the module to a place where Python can find it.

+If one does not want the Python module to be compiled, one may set the cmake variable With_Python to OFF.

+## Installing with PIP (This option is mostly for Windows since Linux distributions have their own package managers)

-Per default, the CMake variable $WithPython is ON.
-If one wants to use the python module one can compile and install the module by with pip, i.e. by typinh
+If one wants that the module is installed into a library path, where Python scripts may be able to find it easily, one can compile and install the module also with pip instead of CMake by typing

 > pip install .

 in the package directory.

-After that, the binary extension is copied into a path for python wheel extensions, where python scripts can find it.
+After that, the module is compiled and the binaries are copied into a path for Python site-packages, where Python scripts should be able to find it.

-In addition, a build directory should appear where the c++ testapplication can be found together with a binary.
+This is successfull on Windows.

+Unfortunately, problems to find the module remain on Linux.
+If pip is called by the  root user, the module is copied into the /usr/lib directory.
+Despite this,  python scripts have difficulties to load the module.
+If one does not install the module as root user, pip will install it in a local site-package directory, where python also has problems to find the module.

-one can uninstall the module by typing
+If the module was compiled by pip, one can uninstall it by typing

 > pip uninstall pyRobustRegressionLib

-If one does not want the python module, one may set the cmake variable WithPython to OFF.

-One can compile the library also traditionally via CMake.
-Typing

-> CMake .

-in the package directory will generate the files necessary to compile the library, depending on the CMake generator set by the user.

-After compilation, an out directory will appear with the library in binary form and the executable testapplication in c++.
-If the variable WithPython was set to ON, one will also find a python module and a test script in python.
+Under Linux, compiling with cmake should be preferred.
+Not at least because linux package managers (e.g. emerge) sometimes have conflicts with pip.

+Additionally, the python environment will select ninja as a default generator, which will require to clean the build files if an earlier generation based on cmake was done that may have used a different generator.

 # Documentation of the library functions

 ## For the Python language

 ### Calling the documentation
-Documentation of the API is provided in C++ header files in the /library/include directory and the docstrings for the python module in the src/pyRobustRegressionLib
+Documentation of the API is provided in C++ header files in the /library/include directory and the docstrings for the Python module in the src/pyRobustRegressionLib
 Module.
-The latter It can be loaded in python scripts with
+The latter It can be loaded in Python scripts with

 > import pyRobustRegressionLib as rrl